merchantrayyan/NACIL_ParsTranslate/README.md

 #
-Code Repository for the paper [ANONYMIZED]
+Code Repository for the paper "Connecting the Persian-speaking World through Transliteration"

 ```
 .